nashville-software-school/bangazon-inc/book-3-web-api/chapters/EF_INTRO.md

 * [Performance: Entity Framework 7 vs. Dapper.net vs. raw ADO.NET](https://ppanyukov.github.io/2015/05/20/entity-framework-7-performance.html)

 > **NOTE:** [Dapper](https://github.com/StackExchange/Dapper) is a popular "light-weight" ORM.
 It's an alternative to EF and ADO<span>.NET</span>.
 We won't be discussing Dapper in this course.

+## Exercises

+1. Create the necessary classes to make a `UserProfile` API endpoint at https://locahost:5001/api/userprofile.
+The endpoint should allow perform full CRUD functionality for the `UserProfile` entity.
+1. Add the `Comment` entity to the system.
+Perform full CRUD on the `Comment` entity and also allow listing of comments by `PostId`.
+1. Update the `Post` model to contain a list of comments.
+What impact does this have on the Post  and Comment APIs?
+Why?

+---

 ## Supplemental Tutorial